Note: This is a guest post from Randi Kay of Naturally Randi Kay.

 Randi Kay is a Holistic Health Practitioner based out of Fargo, North Dakota.
 Along with her local healing practice, Randi produces the Simple Self Care podcast and offers mentoring and online courses at Naturally Randi Kay.

-If you would like to read more about Self-Care, our newest issue of Simplify Magazine dives deep into the topic, featuring exerts from all over the world.
-Find the issue here.
+If you would like to read more about Self-Care, Issue 011 of Simplify Magazine dives deep into the topic, featuring exerts from all over the world.
+Find the digital magazine here.